McCollum scores 32, Pelicans hold off Mavericks 113-106 - NewsBreak

 McCollum’s compelling finish came after each team lost a top player.
 The Pelicans’ Brandon Ingram left late in the second quarter with a sprained right ankle after scoring 12 points.
 Dallas star guard Luka Doncic left in the third with a strained left thigh after scoring 15 points.

-Irving capped the spurt with driving layup along the baseline that made it 97-94 with 4:12 left.
+Irving added a driving layup along the baseline that made it 97-94 with 4:12 left.

-That's when McCollum snapped the run with two clutch baskets — a 14-foot pull-up and a 3.
-He added two more 3s and a floating bank shot to make it 110-103 in the final minute, and New Orleans held on from there.
+That’s when McCollum snapped the run with two clutch baskets — a 14-foot pull-up and his left-sideline 3.
+He added two more 3s and a floating bank shot to make it 110-103 in the final minute.

+“He made big shot after big shot — and that’s what it takes for us to have an opportunity to win games like this,” Pelicans coach Willie Green said, adding that McCollum’s production has been hindered recently by a thumb injury.

+“He’s been banged up a bit, but tonight he looked like the CJ that we’re all accustomed to seeing,” Green said.
+“And we have to put the ball in his hands and let him operate.”

 Trey Murphy III scored 16 for New Orleans.
 Herb Jones and Jaxson Hayes each added 14 points for the Pelicans.